Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/implementation/external-data-integration/getting-component-specific-data.md

 ---
 title: 'Getting Component Specific Data'
-description: 'This recipe discusses the options when component specific data is required'
+description: 'Options available when component specific data is required'
+hasSubPageNav: true
+hasInPageNav: true
 area: ['accelerate']
-lastUpdated: '2024-10-08'
+lastUpdated: '2024-11-18'
 ---

 ## Problem

-You need to get content that is specific to a component, this can either be CM or external data.
+An e-commerce business wants to display dynamic product details on its website using data from an external Product Information Management (PIM) system.
+The product details, such as descriptions, prices, availability, and images, are stored in the external system and need to be fetched dynamically based on the product being viewed.

+The following content is valid for both third-party integrations and retrieving data from XM Cloud.

 ## Solution